schnoddelbotz/schagopubnews-ui/README.md

 - Articles: Always provide direct link to last 5 edited articles. also, make them draggable to... whatever.
 - hotkeys. hotkeys. hotkeys. alt-f - go to search ...
+- keep track of last 5 edited articles, add to sidebar as hotlink

 ## auth